OpenDMA/opendma-spec/OpenDMA-Spec.md

 9. BLOB (Binary large object)

 > Note:
-> Venders can choose the timezone for DataTime values and need to document this properly.
+> Vendors can choose the timezone for DataTime values and need to document this properly.
 We strongly encourage vendors
 > to add an option to their OpenDMA adaptors to always treat DateTime values in UTC.

 ##### §2.2 Reference values